ismailkatilo/ismailkatilo/README.md

 - 👋 Hi, I’m @ismailkatilo
-- 👀 I’m interested in Technologies
+- 👀 I’m passionate about technology
-- 🌱 I’m currently learning DevOps
+- 🌱 I’m ccurrently diving into the world of DevOps!
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I'm excited to learn how to automate and streamline software development processes
-- 📫 How to reach me ...
+- 📫 Let's connect!   esmailatelo@yahoo.com

 <!---
 ismailkatilo/ismailkatilo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.